 The Chicago River keeps its coloring for about five hours only, so don't miss out.

-The best viewing spots this year?
+The best viewing spots for the dyeing of the Chicago River?
 The east side of the Michigan Avenue Bridge, the west side of the Columbus Drive Bridge, and along the banks of the Chicago Riverwalk between Michigan Avenue and Columbus Drive.
 The revelry starts early so be sure to arrive before 10am to beat some of the crowds.
 And for a unique viewpoint, just a block down where there's a slight bend of the Chicago River stands the Trump International Hotel & Tower, where you can overlook all the festivities from the comforts of their signature bar.

 DOWNTOWN ST. PATRICK'S DAY PARADE